SubnauticaModding/Nautilus/Nautilus/Documentation/tutorials/async-mod-loading.md

 to do all their initial loading in their plugin's `Awake()` method.
 On its own, this is not a problem.
 However, when a user installs many mods, all of which do all their loading at the very beginning, it can look like the game has crashed on a black screen before the main menu even loads.
-Imagine if, instead, all this loading happened at a time where the user knows that loading is *going* to happen, and can even see the current progress.
+Imagine if, instead, all this loading happened at a time when the user knows that loading is *going* to happen, and can even see the current progress.
 Imagine if mods could do all their loading as part of the game's actual loading screen.

 Enter the [WaitScreenTask](xref:Nautilus.Handlers.WaitScreenHandler.WaitScreenTask).